huy/bash_vim_tmux_quickstart/react_redux.md

 ## Redux

 Redux provides a way to keep/change application state in one single place - single source of true.
 The application state is managed in a redux `store`.
 It is can be changed using `reducer` which takes `action` as an argument.
+In reality we don't call a `reducer` explictly but create a `store` passing all `reducers` to it then we call `dispatch` method of `store`.

 ## Container